Animal Cruelty &

 - Does the animal have access to veterinary care?

 Our officers also enforce Code Blue and Code Red laws during the winter and summer months.
 Code Blue is called when the National Weather Service predicts a wind chill of 20⁰ or less, or ice/snow events with temperatures below 32⁰.
-Code Red is called when the National Weather Service predicts at least three consecutive days of 95⁰ or higher.
+Code Red is called when the National Weather Service predicts temperatures with a heat index of at least 95⁰ or higher.
 Code Blue or Red is announced at least 8 hours before taking effect, and is announced on our website and social media channels, as well as local news stations.
 Once the Code has been declared, dogs may not be left unattended outdoors except for brief walks and periods of exercise.
 Any dog left unattended outdoors for more than 15-20 minutes will be impounded and the owner fined.
 Fines range from $350 to $1,000 plus impoundment and court costs per violation.

 Although we recommend that all pet owners in Berks County bring their pets indoors during extreme weather, Code Blue and Code Red is only enforceable in the City of Reading, and the law only pertains to dogs regardless of breed or tolerance of extreme weather conditions.
 For a full description of animal regulations in the City of Reading, please click here.